 Your audio system has been designed to operate easily and give years of listening pleasure.
 You will get the most enjoyment out of it if you acquaint yourself with it first.
-Find out what your audio system can do and how to operate all its controls, to be sure you're getting the most out of the advanced engineering that went into it.
+Find out what your audio system can do and how to operate all of its controls to be sure you're getting the most out of the advanced engineering that went into it.

-Setting the Clock for Systems with SET Button
+Setting the Clock for Systems with the Set Button

 Press SET.
-Within five seconds, press and hold the SEEK right arrow until the correct minute appears on the display.
-Press and hold the SEEK left arrow until the correct hour appears on the display.
+Within five seconds, press and hold the right SEEK arrow until the correct minute appears on the display.
+Press and hold the left SEEK arrow until the correct hour appears on the display.

-Setting the Clock for Systems with HR and MN Buttons
+Setting the Clock for Systems without Radio Data System